chunklet.sentence_splitter

 -

-split–Splits a given text into a list of sentences.
+split_text–Splits a given text into a list of sentences.

 Source code in src/chunklet/sentence_splitter/sentence_splitter.py